 A) Give your GIC Coordinator a GIC Insurance Data Form(IDF) with proof that your dependant has health insurance coverage elsewhere or submit the following information to the GIC with your request: Your name, GIC Identification number (usually it is your Social Security Number), and proof that your dependent has health coverage elsewhere.

-Q) What happens to my minor children's coverage if I die after retiring and there is no surviving parent?
+Q) What happens to my minor children's health coverage if I die and there is no surviving parent?

 Q) My doctor or hospital left my health plan’s network and it is not the GIC’s annual enrollment.
 Can I change my health plan?

-A) No you cannot change health plans until the GIC’s annual enrollment, consistent with the Health Insurance Portability and Accountability Act (HIPAA).
+A) No you cannot change health plans until the GIC’s annual enrollment.
 Doctors and hospital can leave a health plan during the year, usually as part of contract negotiations with a health plan.
 Contact your health plan to find another doctor or hospital that is in the health plan.
 During the GIC’s annual enrollment, you can change your health plan if you so desire.
 The only instance when you can change your health plan during the year is if you move out of the health plan’s service area, or enroll in Medicare, at which point you must change your GIC health plan.

 Q) My prescription drug formulary changed during the year.
 Can I change my health plan?

-A) No you cannot change health plans until the GIC’s annual enrollment, consistent with the Health Insurance Portability and Accountability Act (HIPAA).
+A) No you cannot change health plans until the GIC’s annual enrollment.
 Prescription drug formularies can change during the year, and, in the event your drug moves to a more expensive tier, alternative prescription drug choices are available to you with lower copays.
 During the GIC’s annual enrollment, you can change your health plan if you so desire.
-The only instance when you can change your health plan during the year is if you move out of the health plan’s service area, or enroll in Medicare, at which point you must change your GIC health plan.
+The only instance when you can change your health plan during the year is moving out of the health plan’s service area, or enroll in Medicare, at which point you must change your GIC Medicare health plan.

 Q) I have misplaced my health or prescription drug ID card.
 Whom do I contact for a new card?